H-E-L-P/dmu_products/dmu26/dmu26_XID+MIPS_ELAIS-N1/README.md

   Bayesian inference tool Stan to obtain the full posterior probability distribution on flux estimates (see Hurley et al. 2017 for more details).

+ELAIS-N1 was split into two regions, defined by the IRAC coverage.
+The deep region is defined by the SERVS survey, the shallow region by the remaining SWIRE region.

+## SERVS

 ### Prior
   This catalogue uses sources in the masterlist that have a `flag_optnir_det` flag >= 5.
 For the full processing of the prior object list see the Jupyter notebook [XID+MIPS_prior_SERVS.ipynb](./XID+MIPS_prior_SERVS.ipynb)

 ### Running on Apollo

 To run on Apollo, first run the notebook [XID+MIPS_prior_SERVS.ipynb](./XID+MIPS_prior_SERVS.ipynb) to create the `Master_prior.pkl` and `Tiles.pkl` file.
 Then generate the hierarchical tiles:

 ```bash
 mkdir output
 mv XID_plus_hier.sh